protontypes/open-sustainable-technology/README.md

 - [NDBC API](https://github.com/CDJellen/ndbc-api) - A Python API for retrieving meteorological and oceanographic data from the National Data Buoy Center.
 - [rcrisp](https://github.com/CityRiverSpaces/rcrisp) - Provides tools to automate the morphological delineation of riverside urban areas following the CRiSp (City River Spaces) method.
 - [AquaFetch](https://github.com/hyex-research/AquaFetch) - A Python package designed for the automated downloading, parsing, cleaning, and harmonization of freely available water resource datasets related to rainfall-runoff processes, surface water quality, and wastewater treatment.
+- [hydrographr](https://github.com/glowabio/hydrographr) - Provides a collection of R function wrappers for GDAL and GRASS-GIS functions to efficiently work with Hydrography90m and spatial biodiversity data.

 ## Atmosphere